jwang1122/apcomputer/exams/quiz2.md

+# AP COMPUTER quiz3
+Time&#x2501;1 hour and 30 minutes for total 40 questions.

+Average: 2.25 for each question.

+If you finish 5 questions within 11 minutes, that's good enough.

+---
 1. A programmer has written two different methods for a client program to swap the elements of one array with those of another array.

 	```java